andrew/ultimate-awesome/README.md

 - [awesome-n8n-templates](https://github.com/atharvadomale/awesome-n8n-templates) - A collection of useful n8n templates and workflows for various use cases.
 Contribute your own templates and explore shared workflows by the n8n community.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
 - [awesome-ASI](https://github.com/awesome-spectral-indices/awesome-ASI) - A curated list of Awesome Spectral Indices (ASI) resources.
+- [awesome-ai-edge-computing](https://github.com/brandonhimpfen/awesome-ai-edge-computing) - A curated list of awesome tools, frameworks, libraries, and resources for running AI models on edge devices, including smartphones, IoT devices, embedded systems, and hardware accelerators.
+Edge AI focuses on processing data locally on the device, reducing latency and enhancing privacy.
 - [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 With repository stars⭐ and forks🍴.
 - [fucking-magictools](https://github.com/correia-jpv/fucking-magictools) - 🎮 📝 A list of Game Development resources to make magic happen.
 With repository stars⭐ and forks🍴.
 - [awesome-stable-diffusion-webui](https://github.com/Curated-Awesome-Lists/awesome-stable-diffusion-webui) - A  curated list of awesome resources related to Stable Diffusion WebUI, a browser interface based on Gradio library for Stable Diffusion.